 Health Advisor (Ministry of Public Health)

 Dean of Engineering Faculty (Abu Raihan Institute of Higher Education)

 Mohammad Fahim Hakimi

 General Executive Director (Shuhada Organization)

 Dr. Mohammad Naim Danish

 The Shuhada Organization (SO) is a non-governmental, non-profit, non-political and independent civil society organization dedicated to the welfare and progress of Afghan citizens with a primary focus on the empowerment of women and children.

-SO was founded in 1989 by Dr. Sima Samar, the Chairperson of the Afghan Independent Human Rights Commission (AIHRC), and Mr. Abdul Rauf Naveed, who is the current Executive Director of SO, with the aim of addressing the total absence of reproductive health care for Afghan women.
-Later on it expanded its activities to other areas of human rights, including women’s empowerment, gender inclusion and democracy.
 SO has a democratic structure where the Board of Directors (BoD) and Management Board are the decision-making bodies.
-SO has strategic commitments and partnerships with existing national organizations such as AIHRC and the Agency Coordinating Body for Afghan Relief (ACBAR) as well as several international organizations.
-SO has developed partnerships with relevant ministries including the Ministry of Education and Ministry of Public Health.
+SO has strategic commitments and partnerships with existing national organizations and as well as several international organizations.
+SO have developed partnerships with relevant ministries including the Ministry of Economics and Ministry of Public Health.
 In all of its activities it takes care to consider national strategic documents such as the Afghan National Development Strategy (ANDS) and the Millennium Development Goals (MDGs).